Theme Park Guides | Valleyfair

 Valleyfair Flickr photo by Laura shared under a Creative Commons (BY) license.

 Valleyfair opened in 1976 on the banks of the Minnesota River in Shakopee, Minnesota.
-In 1978, Cedar Point acquired the park, and eventually, the company name “Cedar Fair” was born in 1983 by combining the words “Cedar” from Cedar Point and “fair” from Valleyfair.
+In 1978, Cedar Point acquired Valleyfair, and the company name “Cedar Fair” was born in 1983 by combining the words “Cedar” from Cedar Point and “fair” from Valleyfair.
+In 2024, Cedar Fair merged with Six Flags, and the combined company operates as Six Flags.
+In 2026, the park was sold to EPR Properties.

 The seasonal amusement park is relatively small at 125 acres but features over 75 rides and attractions.
 The price of admission includes access to Soak City, an outdoor water park.